 The impending rise of the minimum wage is hanging heavy over restaurant owners heads.
-There needs to be preparations and changes made.
-It is likely that the minimum wage will be rising in New Mexico annually, and when that happens restaurant owners need to be prepared with ways that they can combat the higher labor prices.
+We want you to prepare now before January 1, 2020.
+You do not want to be caught without a plan.
+The minimum wage will be rising in New Mexico annually, and when that happens restaurant owners need to be prepared with ways that they can combat the higher labor prices.

 Restaurants across NM will be looking at raising prices.
 Our suggestion is that you start now with a few cents on each dish or on a select few items that are your more popular items or as my accountant used to say “nickle and dime them to death”.
 We understand that people are price sensitive but we are cheering for your success and a $1.50 increase per person, per hour, in your labor cost could be too much if you are not prepared.